fpgaprince/rtd/docs/source/sequential.rst

     If you are writing a combinational circuit (unclocked), YOU MUST HAVE THE ELSE OR DEFAULT CLAUSE.

-    If you are writing a sequential circuit (clocked), YOU DO NOT NEED THE ELSE OR DEFAULT CLAUSE.

 For the combinatorial circuit, you do not need to explicitly have an else if statement for every possible outcome, if one else can take care of it. what i mean is you can lump everything into the else clause if that is your logic.